Stormwater Wetland & Ravine Restoration Project

 Native plant and animal species will thrive in the restored project area.
 A Blanding’s Turtle breeding mound will flank one of the new wetlands, Milk Snakes will be introduced into a new hibernaculum, and we anticipate Leopard Frogs, Fairy Shrimp, and many benthic invertebrates will flourish in the new aquatic habitats.
 Restoration will also benefit several species of special concern—including Rusty Patched Bumble Bee (federally endangered), Blue-stemmed Goldenrod (Wisconsin – endangered), and 20 birds of greatest conservation need.

 Visitor Access to Healthy Ecosystems

 Part of Schlitz Audubon’s mission is to provide meaningful experiences and environmental education for all, and access for all visitors is a vital component of the project plan.
 More than a half-mile of wheelchair-friendly trails, boardwalks, and teaching decks will give our visitors unparalleled access to the enhanced habitats.
 Education programs will utilize our new wetlands as a key outdoor classroom where students and participants will learn about the water cycle, aquatic life, stormwater impacts and the values of biodiversity and ecosystem function.
 In addition to learning opportunities, the Water Path will provide visitors with more opportunities to simply connect with nature.
-If you would like to contribute toward building this trail system, please contact our Director of Development, Melanie Johnson.
+If you would like to contribute toward building this trail system, please contact our Director of Development, Carrie Becker.

 How will the project benefit visitors when it is complete?